-Episode 5 of City Walk explores the hidden shorelines of Manhattan and travels high into the Rocky Mountains with stops in Denver, Portland and Washington DC as communities across America rediscover their sidewalks and trails.
+Episode 5 of "City Walk" explores the hidden shorelines of Manhattan and travels high into the Rocky Mountains with stops in Denver, Portland, and Washington D.C. as communities across America rediscover their sidewalks.

 What do trees have to do with sidewalks?
 If you answered shade, you're only half correct.
 In fact, some communities think trees and sidewalks are so important together, they mandate them.
-But for some people sidewalks are too tame, just ask the man who in 1925 decided walk across the Brooklyn Bridge, not at the bottom but across the top.

 Did you know that Denver is the fifth fittest city in the United States?
 Meet the governor of Colorado and discover how many places you can get to on foot in the Mile-High City.

 What exactly is Volkswalking?
 Follow a community of people on an uplifting journey that strengthens their legs as well as their hearts, uniting family and friends on some of the most spectacular trails.